SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 Oct 26th, 2017

 "This program is developed based on the Shiny framework, a set of R packages and a collection of scripts written by members of Junhyong Kim Lab at University of Pennsylvania.
-Its goal is to facilitate fast and interactive RNA-Seq data analysis and visualization.
-Current version of PIVOT supports routine RNA-Seq data analysis including normalization, differential expression analysis, dimension reduction, correlation analysis, clustering and classification.
-Users can complete workflows of DESeq2, monocle and scde package with just a few button clicks.
-All analysis reports can be exported, and the program state can be saved, loaded and shared.

 See http://kim.bio.upenn.edu/software/pivot.html for more details."